josepdcs/kubectl-prof/README.md

 * For Golang: [ebpf profiling](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter).
 * For Python: [py-spy](https://github.com/benfred/py-spy).
   * For generating thread dumps use the option: `-o threaddump`.
+  * For generating speed scope use the option : `-o speedscope`.
 * For Ruby: [rbspy](https://rbspy.github.io/).
 * For NodeJS: [ebpf profiling](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) and [perf](https://perf.wiki.kernel.org/index.php/Main_Page) but last one is not recommended.
   * In order for Javascript Symbols to be resolved, node process needs to be run with `--prof-basic-prof` flag.